 Which variety of papyrus to propagate?

-Note that the Nile papyrus and the umbrella sedge, also called papyrus, are often confused with one another.
-Although the two plants look quite similar overall, they do not propagate in the same way.
-Indeed, the Cyperus papyrus (Nile papyrus) propagates by division of the clump, while the Cyperus alternifolius (umbrella sedge) propagates by division but also by head cuttings.
+Note that the Nile papyrus and the umbrella sedge, also called papyrus, are often confused with each other.
+While the two plants look similar overall, they do not propagate in the same way.
+Indeed, the Cyperus papyrus (Nile papyrus) propagates by division of the stump, while the Cyperus alternifolius (umbrella sedge), propagates by division but also by head cuttings.
 This is also the case for all varieties of sedges (Cyperus longus, Cyperus glaber, etc.).
 The most iconic and widely cultivated variety remains the Cyperus alternifolius.

 Cyperus alternifolius © Dinesh Valke - Flickr